dmbarbour/glas/docs/GlasDesign.md

         type Step = init:Params | step:State -> [Effects] (halt:Result | step:State) | Fail

-To support robust optimizations, some applications will be represented as process networks.
-These are described more thoroughly within the [glas applications](GlasApps.md) document.

 This application model has many nice properties related to live coding, extenbsibility, debuggability, reactivity, concurrency, distribution, and orthogonal persistence.
 It is an excellent fit for my vision of glas systems.
+However, achieving these benefits requires optimizations that are difficult to guarantee for a step function.
+To mitigate this, the glas command line will also support a program model specialized for applications.

-Alternatively, we can use glas as a build system then extract an executable binary.
-Bootstrap of the glas command line executable is supported this way.
+Alternatively, we can extract an executable binary from the glas module system.
+This would use glas modules as a build system.

 ## Language Modules